thierry-silbermann/MultiModalGestureRecognition/README.md

 Our current best score: '0.2596' is a blending from the result of the two different methods.
 The code is ready but we still testing it to be sure that it can be deployed easily by launching: 'python run_models.py' inside the root folder
+You can try launching it but I can't say anything on Immanuel's part.